Travel to the USVI by Air - Frequently Asked Questions

 All requirements to enter the U.S. Virgin Islands are posted on our travel portal: www.usvitravelportal.com.
-If you have problems using the travel portal, call toll-free 800-372-8784 or send an email to firstname.lastname@example.org.
+For questions, please call the VI Department of Tourism at (340) 774-8784 or send an email to email@example.com.

 What are the duty-free restrictions in the United States Virgin Islands?

 The following are the current duty-free exemptions in the USVI: